Explore webinars and self-paced courses in our new learning management system!

 Store-and-Forward (Asynchronous):

-Patient care can be facilitated by transmitting photos, video, X-rays or other recorded information via a secure electronic system to a provider who reviews the information and/or updates a patient's treatment plan.
+Patient care can be facilitated by transmitting photos, videos, X-rays, or other recorded information via a secure electronic system to a provider who reviews the information and/or updates a patient’s treatment plan.

 Remote Patient Monitoring (RPM):

-This mode allows personal health or medical data to be collected from an individual in a different location, allowing a health provider to monitor a vital sign or condition.
+Personal health or medical data is collected from an individual in a different location, allowing a health provider to monitor a vital sign or condition.

 Mobile Health (mHealth):

-Smartphones or other mobile devices can be used in various ways, such as allowing people to test the pH of their saliva, which affects their risk of tooth decay.
+Smartphones or other mobile devices can be used in various ways, such as enabling people to test the pH of their saliva, which affects their risk of tooth decay.

 The Value of Teledentistry

 Teledentistry enables providers to triage patients, reserving office visits for those who need them most, while providing oral hygiene advice, prescriptions, or other services virtually as appropriate.
-The benefits are especially pronounced for certain populations.
-More than 56 million Americans, for example, live in areas with a shortage of dental professionals.
-Others face limitations such as impaired mobility, inflexible job schedules, and emotional barriers such as fear of going to the dentist.
-Teledentistry also saves money.
 Remote visits offer a safe alternative during crises such as the COVID-19 pandemic, but because of their numerous advantages, they are also becoming a permanent part of the oral health system.
+Feedback from patients who have tried teledentistry has been overwhelmingly positive.

 The Future of Teledentistry